Leadformance/generator-bridge-template/README.md

 You should commit these new files with the template, so anyone else working on that template will already have the Grunt tasks available.

 An additional config file, .bridge-apikey.json, will be generated as well.
-This file should *not* be commited to git, as it contains the API key.
+This file should *not* be committed to git, as it contains the API key.
 A .gitignore file has been generated as well, which excludes .bridge-apikey.json.
 Keep this in mind if you need to edit your .gitignore.